ntampellini/TSCoDe/README.md

     pip install -r requirements.txt

-Assert all commands and parameters are consistent with your system and desired usage of TSCoDe by modifying the [parameters.py](https://github.com/ntampellini/TSCoDe/blob/master/parameters.py) file.
+Assert all commands and settings are consistent with your system and desired usage of TSCoDe by modifying the [settings.py](https://github.com/ntampellini/TSCoDe/blob/master/settings.py) file.
 - By default, the used calculator is MOPAC, so if you wish to use ORCA set `CALCULATOR = 'ORCA'`
 - By default, OpenBabel usage is turned off.
 To activate it, set `OPENBABEL_OPT_BOOL = False`